Dewadharma22/testing_github/README.md

 # Welcome to my Repo
 ---
-This repo is about python code
+This repo is about python code.

 The code is to find the pythagoras number with params a and b as integer value

 ```python